Skip to content

 How to validate PowerShell to check if a file exists

 PowerShell scripts often require a specific file to exist for the script to function.
-When the file is not there, your script will throw up an error instead of just moving on, breaking the flow of your scripts.
+When the file is not there, your script will throw up an error instead of just moving on, breaking the flow of your scripts and testing your PowerShell error handling skills.
 We could absolutely set that error to continue silently, but wouldn’t it be better to know if this critical file does, in fact, exist?
 Enter Test-Path.

 Grabbing the file vs. Test-Path